PalmStudio/Biophysics_database_palm/README.md

     -   [ ] Add attributes such as SPAD and photosynthetic and conductance parameters.
 -   [ ] Change name of the plant 5 into plant 4
 -   [ ] In the database_notebook.jl the extraction of the file 'surface.csv' from  "reconstruction.zip" is not working
+-   [ ] Remove missing scenario or plant in the final data base